Home How it works Tutors Subjects Insights FAQ Homeschool Consultation

 1

-Months 1–4: Syllabus Mapping & Foundation
+Months 1–4: Syllabus Mapping and Foundation

 Download the Cambridge or Edexcel syllabus document for each subject.
 Map every topic.
 Begin teaching or studying from the beginning of the syllabus in order.
 Do not skip ahead.
 Build a study schedule that covers each subject weekly.